The Nine Kingdoms

 Hoping for spiritual visions I spend much of my childhood slipping into day-dreams and painting.
 Illness and the concomitant stillness nurture a contemplative aspect to my somewhat restricted life.
 I draw.
 I paint.
 I find.
 I develop, or perhaps hold onto, a capacity to move easily into unconscious worlds, and to sense the enormity of the cosmos that surrounds it.
-I experience a kind of telepathic link to strangers, animals and plants; feel their distress and their joy.
-Discussions about socialism and equality provide balance.
-I begin to think about how to account for my experiences of the world, and why the categories available to me seem not to fit.
-I think the rational segregation of life devalues who I am and I set out to find the missing fragments.

 For me, paintings are alive: alchemical first matter.
 As the encounter between the raw canvas and my painting-self begins, we seem to enter into darkness, almost unseen.
 We don’t know what form this time together takes and we like it this way.
 Lying fallow, I sit with the painting, taking time with it, getting to know it.
 Something new registers and I’m surprised that I never noticed it before.
 The milky flow between us feels good and though I’d like to exist forever in its movement, the painting seeks more.
 It desires the moon to dance with the sun.